C&T Publishing

 C&T Publishing is a midsize, family-run, independent publisher of quilting, sewing, and crafting books based in Concord, CA. It was founded in 1983 by Carolie and Tom Hensley, owners of The Cotton Patch, a quilting and sewing supplies store in Lafayette, CA. Roberta Horton, a friend of Carolie's, wanted to publish a book on Amish-inspired quilting, so Carolie and Tom raised money from friends and followed do-it-yourself advice from a library book to publish their very first book, An Amish Adventure.
 The first edition sold 90,000 copies.
 The business grew from there, and Carolie and Tom's sons, Todd and Tony Hensley, purchased it from their parents in 1990.
 Since then, C&T has introduced two new imprints: Stash Books and FunStitch Studio, as well as a website, Patternspot.com, where quilt patterns can be posted and purchased directly by consumers.
 C&T Publishing has also made efforts to become more environmentally friendly, becoming a certified Bay Area Green Business especially in light of the trend for green quilting projects.
 In Summer 2015, C&T also acquired Kansas City Star Quilts.
 Authors published with C&T include Barbara Brackman, Yvonne Porcella, and Michael James.
-C&T Publishing books are distributed in the book trade by National Book Network and in the UK by Search Press (since 2014).
+C&T Publishing books are distributed in the book trade by Simon & Schuster and in the UK by Search Press (since 2014).